Rudy Fernández (baseball)

-Rodolfo Fernández Marín (June 27, 1911 – September 6, 2000) was a Cuban pitcher in the American Negro leagues in the 1930s and 1940s.
+Rodolfo "Rudy" Fernández Marín (June 27, 1911 – September 6, 2000) was a Cuban professional baseball pitcher in the American Negro leagues in the 1930s and 1940s.

 A native of Guanabacoa, Cuba, Fernández was the brother of fellow Negro leaguer José Fernández.
 Younger brother Rudy broke into the Negro leagues in 1932 with the Cuban Stars (East), and pitched for over a decade, ending his career with the New York Black Yankees in 1946.
 He tossed shutout wins against both the New York Giants and Brooklyn Dodgers in exhibition games in Havana.

-Fernández died in New York, New York in 2000 at age 89.
+After his playing career ended, Fernández managed in the Venezuelan Professional Baseball League, leading the Industriales de Valencia to a league championship and Interamerican Series appearance in 1961.
+He died in New York, New York in 2000 at age 89.